littleidiot40/stac-collection-search/README.md

 ## Query Parameters and Fields

-The following list of parameters is used to narrow search queries.
+The following list of parameters is used to narrow search results.
 They can all be represented as query string parameters in a GET request, or as JSON entity fields in a POST request.
 For filters that represent a set of values, query parameters must use comma-separated string values with no enclosing brackets (\[ or \]), no whitespace between values, and JSON entity attributes must use JSON Arrays.